wxkim/julia/README.md

 ## Fractal Renderer (Minimal C/OpenGL)

-This project renders Julia fractals in C.
+This project renders Julia fractals in C using multithreading.

 Developed on x86_64.